 - Potential acquisitions.
 Shows financial condition and the potential new direction of customers and competitors.

 - New technologies.
-Especially “paradigm shift” technologies such as the Internet, digital cell phones, faster processors.
+Especially “paradigm shift” technologies such as the Internet, digital cell phones, and faster processors.

 - Market direction.
 Market increase or decrease, new buying trends, depressed marketing circumstances.